airbnb/knowledge-repo/knowledge_repo/templates/repo_data_readme.md

 ---
 ```

+See the full list of post header options below.

 Users add these notebooks/files to the knowledge repository through the `knowledge_repo` tool, as described below; which allows them to be rendered and curated in the knowledge repository's web app.

 If your favourite format is missing, we welcome contributions; and are happy to work with you to get it supported.
 See the "Contributing" section below to see how to add support for more formats.